Bring your own cloud

 Follow the steps below to create your own cloud environment.

-- Navigate to the Project page and click Create project.
+- Navigate to the Projects page and click Create project.

 rwc byoc apply --name xxx

-may take 30 to 40 minutes to complete, and a progress bar will be shown to keep you updated.
+may take 30 to 40 minutes to complete, and a progress bar will keep you informed of its progress.
 During this time, it’s crucial to ensure a stable internet connection.
 If the command is interrupted or fails due to network instability, you can safely retry it.

 When you run the command rwc byoc apply --name xxx